theburningmonk/ReactoKinesix/README.md

 >
 > However, other workers/nodes will still take over processing of this shard, but if the problem that is causing the *record* to fail is not local to the earlier node, then each and every node that attempts to process the shard will also fail and eventually they will all stop trying to process this particular shard.

+> **Note**: **lose of data is possible** if processing of a *shard* is stopped for a prolonged period and unprocessed *records* become unavailable as *Amazon Kinesis* only retains up to 24 hours worth of data.

+#### When to use *RetryAndSkip*?

+In most cases!
+In order to prevent the build-up of backlogs or in extreme cases the lose of data you should avoid stopping processing of a *shard* in the event of errors except in exceptional circumstances, and instead rely on other mechanisms (such as the use of `Amazon SNS` and `Amazon SQS` as described earlier) to deal with persistent errors.

+## Distributed Processing

+As you scale up the *stream* by adding more shards to it, you will need to increase the processing capabilities